 Transplant Hepatology Fellowship

+The Transplant Hepatology Fellowship at the University of Minnesota is a one-year, ACGME-accredited training program.
 The fellowship training provides advanced education in all aspects of hepatology.
-The curriculum was carefully designed to provide a balance of transplant and non-transplant clinical hepatology and research experience, all done for preparation for a career in academic hepatology.
+The curriculum has been carefully designed to provide a balance of transplant and non-transplant clinical hepatology and research experience in preparation for a career in academic hepatology.

 The Transplant Hepatology Fellowship program is an approved site for the ABIM-approved AASLD GI/Transplant Hepatology Pilot.
 The GI/transplant hepatology pilot allows eligible GI fellows to spend their third year of training in transplant hepatology.
 Participating fellows are then able to take both the gastroenterology and transplant hepatology ABIM certification examinations if they can achieve all competencies in both disciplines by the end of the year.

 The liver transplant program at the University of Minnesota performs approximately 80 liver transplants each year and includes an active living donor liver transplant program.
 The Transplant Hepatology Fellowship provides exposure to a variety of internationally-renowned experts in transplant surgery, advanced endoscopy and interventional radiology.